SFTtech/openage/doc/contributing.md

   - Why?
 You changed the commits, so you want the old ones to be deleted!

   You can use any of:
-  - `git push origin +nobody-likes-you`
+  - `git push origin +my-awesome-feature`
-  - `git push origin -f you-are-fat`
+  - `git push origin -f my-awesome-feature`
-  - `git push origin --force and-you-are-adopted`
+  - `git push origin --force my-awesome-feature`

 Some extra tutorials on `git rebase`:
  * [Atlassian's Git Tutorial](https://www.atlassian.com/git/tutorials/rewriting-history/)